Chinese authorities ask Anbang to sell overseas assets: Bloomberg

-HONG KONG (Reuters) - China has asked Anbang Insurance Group, whose chairman was detained last month, to sell its overseas assets, Bloomberg reported on Monday, citing unnamed sources.
+HONG KONG (Reuters) - China has asked Anbang Insurance Group, whose chairman was detained last month, to sell its assets outside the country, Bloomberg reported on Monday, citing unnamed sources.

-Anbang spokespeople in Hong Kong did not have an immediate comment.
+The government has also asked Anbang - best-known overseas for the record-breaking purchase of the Waldorf Astoria hotel in New York - to repatriate the proceeds of those sales, Bloomberg said.
+It did not provide more detail.

+Anbang brushed off the report.
+It said in a statement that it had "no plans to sell its overseas assets at the moment", adding its businesses and operations were all normal.

+The company said it had "ample cash and abundant ability to pay back (debt)".

 China's insurance regulator did not immediately respond to a request for comment.

-Best known overseas for its 2015 purchase of New York's landmark Waldorf Astoria hotel, Beijing-based Anbang has been one of China's most aggressive dealmakers in recent years and pursued a string of high-profile foreign acquisitions.
+Beijing-based Anbang has been one of China's most aggressive dealmakers in recent years.

 After a spate of successful deals worth over $30 billion, however, Anbang had begun to run into roadblocks even before the June detention of Chairman Wu Xiaohui, failing to close on a handful of investments and facing criticism over its opaque shareholding structure.